BirkhoffLee/golang-mac-pkg-uninstaller/README.md

 # golang-mac-pkg-uninstaller
 A script for uninstalling Golang environment installed by .pkg on macOS.
+See https://golang.org/doc/install#uninstall.

 # Usage
 Open terminal, and do the following: